ouuan/naive-ui/src/progress/demos/enUS/no-indicator.demo.md

 # No Indicator

-If you don't want indicator.
+If you don't want indicators.

 ```html
 <n-progress